Why Acidity Happens on an Empty Stomach | Causes, Fasting & Bile Imbalance

 How does fasting or long gaps between meals trigger acid reflux?

-Acid reflux fasting is common in people who skip breakfast, follow irregular eating schedules, or practice long fasts without guidance.
+Acid reflux during fasting is common in people who skip breakfast, follow irregular eating schedules, or practice long fasts without guidance.

 When you fast: